alexjlockwood/AndroidDesignPatterns/_posts/2014-12-16-activity-fragment-shared-element-transitions-part3a.md

 As always, thanks for reading!
 Feel free to leave a comment if you have any questions, and don't forget to +1 and/or share this blog post if you found it helpful!

 <hr class="footnote-divider"/>
 <sup id="footnote?">?</sup> Exit and reenter shared element transitions can also be specified using the `setSharedElementExitTransition()` and `setSharedElementReenterTransition()` methods, although doing so is rarely necessary.
 For an example illustrating one possible use case, check out [this blog post][SharedElementExitReenterBlogPost].
 Note that exit and reenter shared element transitions are only available in the Activity Transitions API.
-For an explanation why they are not available for Fragment Transitions, see George Mount's comments in [this StackOverflow post][StackOverflowExitReenterTransitions]. <a href="#ref?" title="Jump to footnote ?.">&#8617;</a>
+For an explanation why they are not available for Fragment Transitions, see George Mount's answer and comments in [this StackOverflow post][StackOverflowExitReenterTransitions]. <a href="#ref?" title="Jump to footnote ?.">&#8617;</a>

-<sup id="footnote?">?</sup> **TODO: footnote that talks about the shared element exit transition in-depth... i.e. in between step 1 and 2 the framework will run the exit shared element transition.
-Also say that the example covers the enter shared element transition and that return shared element transitions behave similarly except in reverse.** <a href="#ref?" title="Jump to footnote ?.">&#8617;</a>
+<sup id="footnote?">?</sup> A similar sequence of events occurs during the exit/return/reenter transitions for both Activities and Fragments. <a href="#ref?" title="Jump to footnote ?.">&#8617;</a>

+<sup id="footnote?">?</sup> One other subtle feature of `ChangeTransform` is that it can detect and handle changes made to a shared element view's parent during a transition.
+This comes in handy when, for example, the shared element's parent has an opaque background and is therefore selected to be a transitioning view during the scene change.
+In this case, the `ChangeTransform` will detect that the shared element's parent is being modified by a content transition, will pull out the shared element from its parent, and will animate it separately.
+See George Mount's [StackOverflow answer][ChangeTransformParentIssue] for more information. <a href="#ref?" title="Jump to footnote ?.">&#8617;</a>

   [setSharedElementExitTransition]: https://developer.android.com/reference/android/view/Window.html#setSharedElementExitTransition(android.transition.Transition)
   [setSharedElementEnterTransition]: https://developer.android.com/reference/android/view/Window.html#setSharedElementEnterTransition(android.transition.Transition)